Angry Stroman lasts 9 pitches in Mets-Marlins’ rainout

 “This game should have never been started.
-Not smart at all,” Stroman tweeted.
+Not smart at all,” Stroman tweeted during the delay.
 “Those conditions put everyone at risk.
 Beyond happy no players on either side were injured.
 Hate that I have to wait another 5 days to pitch again.
 That’s a miserable feeling.”

+The Mets, known for confusion at times under the Wilpon and Katz families, were bought during the offseason by hedge fund billionaire Steven Cohen, who brought back Sandy Alderson as team president.

+Play began at 1:10 p.m. and was halted by plate umpire D.J.
+Reyburn after seven minutes.
+Home teams decide whether to start games.
+Once a game has begun, umpires decide whether to stop play because of bad weather.

+Rojas said there were two meetings before the game and the forecast was for a lighter rain to a mist, the second at about noon.

+“Maybe right now it’s a wrong decision, but it’s what we saw,” he said.

-While Mets manager Luis Rojas started Stroman, Miami manager Don Mattingly opted to use reliever John Curtiss as an opener.
+While Rojas started Stroman, Miami manager Don Mattingly opted to use reliever John Curtiss as an opener.
 Curtiss never reached the mound.

 “We don’t know quite where we’re going to end up with this weather.
 They’ve opened the gate, so they obviously are going to try to play,” Mattingly said about 1 hour, 20 minutes before the start.
 “But the weather is still kind of up in the air so, yeah, I just felt like it (using a reliever) was the safest way for us to go.”